-Over the past two years, there has been much focus and the current global pandemic, with organizations potentially neglecting other business threats posed.
+Historically, over the recent years, much focus has been associated to the global COVID pandemic, with organisations potentially neglecting other posed business threats.

 Being prepared is the key, and Business Resilience is an investment.

-Would like a copy of the Lockforce Quarterly News Letter, please contact us at http://lockforce.com.au/contact-us/ .
+If you would like a copy of the Lockforce Quarterly News Letter, please contact us at https://lockforce.com.au/contact-us/ .

-If you would like to discuss your company’s needs further, please contact the Lockforce office nearest to you.
+If you would like to discuss your company’s security and emergency management further, please contact the Lockforce office nearest to you.